Thorpe House School, Gerrards Cross

-A small, friendly day school for boys aged 3-16 between Gerrard's Cross and Chalfont St Peter, set in 7 acres and high on inclusivity, priding themselves on knowing every child individually.
+A small, friendly day school for boys aged 4-16 between Gerrards Cross and Chalfont St Peter, set in seven acres and high on inclusivity.

-Thorpe House School is a boy’s day school in Gerrards Cross (Bucks) for 300 children from 3-16 years.
+Thorpe House School is a boy’s day school in Gerrards Cross, South Buckinghamshire, for 330 children from 4-16 years.
 The school was founded in 1923, and boasts former Poet Laureate, John Betjeman, as a former Cricket Master (he failed his Oxford University divinity exams and came to teach here for the year).
-Set in 7 acres, it’s not remotely flash to look at – you’re not going to reach for your son’s favourite Aloysius teddy bear and cricket jumper here.
-But with strong exam results, and class sizes of no more than 16, decreasing to 12-13 for GSCE years, Thorpe House School has plenty of its own appeal.

-Headline facilities include the heated outdoor swimming pool adjacent to the site, plus a seven acre playing field site two minutes drive away (the school minibuses take the kids down to the field) with four full sized pitches, a hard tennis court and a large pavilion for changing and after match entertainment.
-Within the school there’s a new second science lab, and a recently expanded art room, below.
-Over at the pre-prep school there is a more extravagant outside space, plus an outdoor classroom and mud kitchen.
+There’s a covered swimming pool adjacent to the site, plus a seven acre playing field site two minutes drive away (the school minibuses take the kids down to the field) with four full sized pitches, a hard tennis court and a large pavilion for changing and after match entertainment.

 WRAP AROUND CARE